 - Direct trauma to the knee, such as a tackle or check

 These events can often happen if you fall, take a hit, or make a sudden move while you’re performing athletic activities, especially in contact sports like football.
-If you believe you may have injured your ACL playing sports, the highly experienced sports medicine team at Barrington Orthopedic Specialists can help.
-Visit our website to see a comprehensive list of our sports medicine physicians.
+If you believe you may have injured your ACL playing sports, the highly experienced sports medicine team at Barrington Orthopedic Specialists can help. to see a comprehensive list of our sports medicine physicians.